 Naturally, our first stop after the clinic was a pharmacy so we could get some Sudafed.
 We went out for burgers, did a bit of shopping, and went home to rest up.
 I took the maximum dose of Sudafed precisely at the intervals suggested on the box.
 The next day we went to the clinic for our FET.
 The 1 embryo they thawed was thriving and all looked great.
 We went in for the procedure and the doctors were fantastic.
 We were very hopeful and felt very positive.
 Afterward, we went to the mall for lunch, a little window shopping, and then again I went home to rest.
 The next day we flew home and I tried to take it easy for a few days.
 FET was on a Monday, and since there was no trigger shot in my system I could test anytime I wanted, but my blood test wasn’t for 15 days after the FET.
 I was taking progesterone suppositories afterward.

 The following weekend I ran out of my suppositories completely by accident.
-The next day I was attempting to get more at the pharmacy, found out the clinic hadn’t requested a repeat on my prescription, had a mini-meltdown (cried my eyes out), and went back to work after getting a new prescription.
+The next day I was attempting to get more at the pharmacy, found out the clinic hadn’t requested a repeat on my prescription and had a mini-meltdown (cried my eyes out).
+I debated trying to find somebody selling them, as Prescription Drug Prices are pretty low on the streets.
+But my crying must have worked, as I got my new prescription and went back to work.
 Later that day during a routine discussion at work I started to cry again.
 It had been exactly 1 week since my FET.
 On the drive home I mentioned it to my husband.
 I felt it was strange because I’m not a crier.

 The next day it was still bothering me that I had cried the day before.
 I worked all day, went for a long walk that evening with a friend, and then snuck out of the house to go buy a pregnancy test.
 I didn’t tell hubby I was taking it because I wanted some privacy.
 This procedure had a greatly reduced chance of working because of the blood in my uterus, so I could not let myself get too attached to the idea that I could be pregnant.